Deer hunting: United States

 There are many different types of strategies employed when deer hunting.
 These strategies often depend on the time of year too.
 One of the most successful early and late season strategies is hunting over a food source.
 The hunter must know his state laws for baiting or feeding deer while hunting, as each state differs, and policies may also vary within a given state.
 (Note: For example, Kentucky bans any type of baiting, defined as "grain, feed, mineral blocks, salt blocks, and other baits used to attract deer" within the Jackson Purchase, the state's only region where chronic wasting disease has been detected.
 Baiting is legal elsewhere in the state.
 Food plots, as well as feed stations and mineral blocks for domestic livestock, are legal even in the Purchase, and hunters may use products that deer do not consume.)
 This can be done multiple ways.
 One way that can be very successful if done correctly is by growing a food plot.
 Some of the popular food plots for deer are clover, alfalfa, turnips, and radishes.
 Another way as mentioned before is baiting deer.
 This is often done with corn or a mineral block, such as a salt-lick, and where the hunter sits perched in a higher elevation some distance away, awaiting the deer's visit.
 If this were done at night, a miner's acetylene lamp, or an electric spotlight, was placed near the mineral block so as to see the animal when it approaches.
 Another strategy is hunting a "rub" or "scrape" line.
 This strategy is often used closer to the "rut" season.
 Bucks often travel in the same areas over and over again.
-This tactic would be used to try and catch a buck up on its feet going from bedding to food or vice versa.
+This tactic would be used to try to catch a buck up on its feet going from bedding to food or vice versa.
 Placing a tree stand on the trail or using a ground blind is another tactic used by bow and firearm hunters to camouflage themselves while hunting deer.